 In the centuries before the era until the first century, boats of the so-called Hjortspring-type were wide-spread in southern Scandinavia.
 These were boats of about seventeen meters long and had space for about twenty men peddling.
 These boats were built in the Nordic clinker-built tradition, thus where the edges of the hull planks overlap each other.
 By the end of the first century, the Hjortspring-type had been replaced by more sophisticated, also clinker-built, ships with oars.
 Much like the ships found in Halsnøy, Norway and in Björke, Sweden.

 In Bruges, Belgium a cargo ship was found, dated around 200.
 It was flat-bottomed, about fourteen meters long and carried sail.
 Like the Rhine barges mentioned above, it was carvel-built too.
-Similar to the Bruges boat, is the ship excavated at Blackfriars (London), UK.
+Similar to the Bruges boat, is the ship excavated at Blackfriairs (London), UK.
 The so-called Blackfriairs I shipwreck is dated second century and carried a sail.
-Both the Bruges and Blackfriars I boats are seen as the ancestral to the cog ship.
-The cog ship became the dominant ship type of the Early Middle Ages, and thought to be the typical vessel of the Frisian merchants.
+Both the Bruges and Blackfriairs I boats are seen as the ancestral to the cog ship, also kugg or kogg(e).
+The cog ship, with its big carrying capacity, became the dominant ship type of the Early Middle Ages, and thought to be the typical vessel of the Frisian merchants.
+Probably even developed by the Frisians (Westerdahl 1992).

 In Nydam Moss in Denmark, three ships were found.
 The best conserved is the Nydam Oak ship.
 The findings illustrate that by 300 the Germanic tribes already possessed quite seaworthy boats and warships.
 The Nydam Oak ship is a twenty-one meters long Man-O-War, and had space for thirty rowers annex warriors.
 Maybe it could carry a crew of in total of forty (probably) men.
 The ship was built in the Nordic tradition, namely clinker-built.
 The number of warriors nicely fits the description of Plinius, see above.

 In their wetlands, pirate operations were planned, prepared and carried out by the freebooters (a word, by the way, originating from the Dutch word vrijbuiter ‘free booty-er’).
 Possibly going out to sea for plundering during the sailing season from spring to autumn.
 The borders of the Roman Empire in the region were difficult to protect too, because of the English Channel separating Gaul from Britannia.
 An excellent gateway cutting straight into Roman territory.
 With a Roman supply chain via sea between the island and the continent, being vulnerable and hard to protect.
 At first the distances the pirates covered, were fairly limited and did not extend beyond the eastern and southern coast of Britannia and the northern coast of Gaul.
+From the Wadden Sea to Gaul it took the raiders eight to nine days rowing.
+To reach Kent it took them about ten days (Dhaeze 2019).
 But over the course of the third century, pirates operated in the Bay of Biscay and in the Mediterranean.
 It was impossible to carry out operation without having rests.
-So, probably during their nautical operations on the coast of Britain, the pirates rested in coves and inlets before attacking (Pearson, 2005).
+So, probably during their nautical operations on the coast of Britain, the pirates rested in coves and inlets before attacking (Pearson 2005).

 A question, however, not much debated when talking about these early pirates is so obvious that it is overlooked, namely: what was their booty?
-We easily assume it is gold, silver, armor, fancy bronze statues stuff etc. But was this available in large quantities making a raid economical?
+We easily assume it is gold, silver, armor, fancy bronze statues stuff etc. Important for prestige in a client system.
+But was this available in large quantities making a raid economical?
 How much gold and silver was there to rob along the coastal settlements anyway?
 There was a limited money economy.
-Randomly rowing into the Strait of Dover, steer your ships ashore at the sight of the first smoking fireplace of a village, is unthinkable.
+Or was all about obtaining women and slaves?
+And, whatever it was, randomly rowing into the Strait of Dover, steer your ships ashore at the sight of the first smoking fireplace of a village, is unthinkable.
 What were they after and how did they know where to find it?
-And how was it possible to surprise them?
+And how was it possible to surprise settlements along the coast?

 Anyhow, a fleet of ships, ship building, careful targeting, up-to-date knowledge of the seaways and the ‘Saxon Shore’ itself, and thorough planning, were all absolute preconditions.
 Combining this with the fact that the homelands of these pirates consisted of only quite small settlements, these operations must have covered an extensive area.
-Perhaps easily, or necessarily, beyond primary tribal entities.
+Making the operations of the warrior bands probably polyethnic, necessarily beyond primary tribal entities (Dhaeze 2019).
 Explaining also the formation of confederacies.
 Many settlements must have been involved already for a single raiding operation.
 And probably different raids took place each season simultaneously, otherwise these would not have been a real threat and headache for the Romans, as we have seen earlier in this post.
 It also must have taken months of careful preparations, possibly during wintertime.

 6 – The new, buccaneer culture